tilde-nlp/tildemt-selector/tildemt-selector/README.md

 To integrate the Tilde MT system selection web component in a web-based CAT tool or in a similar web app one must implement several steps which consist of:
 * inserting the `tildemt-selector` custom element in you page's HTML;
-* attaching event handlers in JavaScript to manage the web components lifecycle;
+* attaching event handlers in JavaScript to manage the web component's lifecycle;
-* using the web components configuration state to make translation requests to the Tilde MT API;
+* using the web component's configuration state to make translation requests to the Tilde MT API;
-* persisting and restoring the state to allow subsequent edditing of the web components configuration;
+* persisting and restoring the state to allow subsequent edditing of the web component's configuration;
 * optionally customizing the web component's UI.

 ## Including the web component